about national kidsafe day

 National Kidsafe Day aims to increase awareness of unintentional childhood injuries and their prevention, as well as the valuable work of Kidsafe - the Child Accident Prevention Foundation of Australia, in public education, advocacy and research into the causes and prevention of unintentional childhood injury.

 Did you know that more Australian children aged 1 - 14 years die as a result of injury than from cancer, asthma and infectious diseases combined?
-In 2005, 35% of all deaths in this age group were due to injury.∗
+In 2008-2010, 37% of all deaths in this age group were due to injury (A total of 662 children aged 0-14 years died as a result of injury from 2008 to 2010).* In addition 58,700 children aged 0-14 years were hospitalised as a result of an injury in Australia in 2010-11.
+This equates to more than 1,000 every week*!

 The majority of injuries to children are unintentional - events that are often described as "accidents".
 Unintentional injuries account for about 96% of injury hospital admissions and about 90% of injury deaths.
 Most unintentional injuries are however, both predictable and preventable.

-In 2005-06, less than 2% of Australian health expenditure was for preventive services or health promotion.∗ Kidsafe works proactively across Australia with parents, communities and governments, to lessen the cost to our health systems of preventable childhood injury.
+In 2011-12, less than 2% (1.7% to be exact) of Australian health expenditure was for preventive services or health promotion**.
+Kidsafe works proactively across Australia with parents, communities and governments, to lessen the cost to our health systems of preventable childhood injury.
 Much has been achieved and continues to be achieved, often with very limited resources.

 Preventing childhood injuries does not mean "wrapping children in cotton wool" but does involve supervision and creating and maintaining safer environments in which children can learn, grow and develop safety conscious behaviours.
 Minor bumps, bruises and grazes will always occur but things can be done to prevent serious injury and injury related deaths to children.